-With above backdrop, it is natural to look for areas in IP domain where Indian Patent Act and its provisions deviate from those of other countries.
-One issue on which Indian Patent Act differs from many others especially USA is non-patentability of Business Method Patents in Indian Patent Act.
+With the above backdrop, it is natural to look for areas in the IP domain where the Indian Patent Act and its provisions deviate from those of other countries.
+One issue on which the Indian Patent Act differs from many others the especially the USA is the non-patentability of Business Method Patents in the Indian Patent Act.

-Summarized below is the information related to Business Method Patents and policy and practices adopted by different countries in this respect.
+Summarized below is the information related to Business Method Patents and policies and practices adopted by different countries in this respect.

 A cutting-edge issue in regard to business-method patents is whether they are patent-ineligible because they are not “technological,” regardless of whether they meet the other criteria of patent-eligibility and patentability.

 For many years, the USPTO took the position that “methods of doing business” were not patentable.
 However, with the emergence in the 1980 and 1990s of patent applications on the internet or computer-enabled methods of doing commerce, USPTO found that it was no longer practical to determine if a particular computer-implemented invention was a technological invention or a business invention.
 Consequently, they took the position that examiners would not have to determine if a claimed invention was a method of doing business or not.
 They would determine patentability based on the same statutory requirements as any other invention.
 The allowance of patents on computer-implemented methods for doing business was challenged in 1998.
 The court affirmed the position of the USPTO and rejected the theory that a “method of doing business” was excluded subject matter.
 The USPTO continued to require, however, that business method inventions must apply, involve, use or advance the “technological arts” in order to be patentable.
 This was based on an unpublished decision of the U.S. Board of Patent Appeals and Interferences.
 However, this requirement could be met by merely requiring that the invention be carried out on the computer.